 6. Looking for a new flute?
 Let’s talk brands and when it is a good time to upgrade

-Composing and Performing an Orchestral Work – led by Ms. Nell Flanders.
+Composing and Performing: Harmony ~ Session II – led by Ms. Nell Flanders.
 (Session I is not a prerequisite)

 Open to all high school students, with priority given to Symphonic Orchestra members and students from the Early Fall Mini course.
 No previous composition experience necessary.

-Favorite Composers – led by Dr. Jordan Smith, Mr. Brian Woodward and Mrs. Barbara Witmer.
+– led by Mr. Scott Collins.
 Open to everyone.

-Improvisation – led by Mr. Chris Colaneri.
+Improvisation ~ Session II – led by Mr. Chris Colaneri.
 Open to all middle and high school students, and all instruments.
 (Session I is not a prerequisite)

 Please let us know if you have any registration questions: email@example.com